team-earth/data/un-lonely-new-york-city/README.md

 ## 🌟 Future Picture Statement

-> “Loneliness in New York will be improved.”
+> "Loneliness in New York will be improved."

 This dataset maps over 1,000 proposed solutions to loneliness and more than **10,000 community resources** that are already working on those solutions—right now, across the five boroughs.